The World Tossed at Tennis: Why five starches?

 In the second decade of the seventeenth century, Mistress Anne Turner started a new fashion.
-It had long been standard in Elizabethan and Jacobean clothing to wear starched white ruffs and cuffs, commonly called "bands."
-The famous and often-reproduced portrait of actor Edward Alleyn (seen here) provides a good view of the prevailing style.
+It had long been standard in Elizabethan and Jacobean clothing to wear starched white ruffs and cuffs, commonly called "bands".
+The famous and often-reproduced portrait of actor Edward Alleyn (to be seen here) provides a good view of the prevailing style.
 Mrs. Turner was the first person in England to dye these white bands yellow.
 The fashion became famous and notorious when Turner, an associate of Simon Forman and a denizen of the Jacobean demimonde, was executed on 15 November 1615 for her role in the murder of Sir Thomas Overbury.

-When Lord Chief Justice Sir Edward Coke (in traditional white bands here) sentenced Turner to death, he specifically instructed that she should die in yellow bands: "as she was the person who had brought yellow starched ruffs into vogue, she should be hanged in that dress, that the same might end in shame and detestation."
-According to at least one report, the hangman also wore yellow bands as he put Turner to death.
+When Lord Chief Justice Sir Edward Coke (to be seen in traditional white bands here) sentenced Turner to death, he specifically instructed that she should die in yellow bands: "as she was the person who had brought yellow starched ruffs into vogue, she should be hanged in that dress, that the same might end in shame and detestation."
+According to at least one report, the hangman too wore yellow bands as he put Turner to death.

-References to yellow bands and yellow starch recur in plays of the 1615–18 era, by Middleton and others – A Fair Quarrel, The Widow, More Dissemblers Besides Women, Albumazar, The Queen of Corinth, The Devil is an Ass, and Christmas, His Masque.
+References to yellow bands and yellow starch recur in plays of the 1615–1618 era, by Middleton and others – A Fair Quarrel, The Widow, More Dissemblers Besides Women, Albumazar, The Queen of Corinth, The Devil is an Ass, and Christmas, His Masque.
 (Robert Davenport's plays of uncertain date, The City Nightcap and A New Trick to Cheat the Devil, also contain such references.)
 The World Tossed at Tennis is unique in that it refers not only to white and yellow starch but to red, green, and blue starch too.
 Were these other colours worn in ruffs and cuffs in the years around 1620?
 The text of the masque suggests this was so, though supporting evidence is thin.

-(In Davenport's New Trick to Cheat the Devil, Act IV scene 1, The Devil claims that "I was first father for this yellow Sterch, / Which did succeed the blew...."
-The color sequence, blue then yellow, is the same as given by Rowley in World Tossed at Tennis.)
+(In Davenport's A New Trick to Cheat the Devil, Act IV scene 1, The Devil claims that "I was first father for this yellow Sterch, / Which did succeed the blew...."
+The colour sequence, blue then yellow, is the same as given by Rowley in The World Tossed at Tennis.)

 The fashion for yellow bands lasted in Court circles until the mid-1620s.